AVSR-LLM-Transparency/AVSR-LLM-Transparency/README.md

 # Appendix
 P.S.
 There are some errors you may run into, please don't panic.
-1. Pyaudio independencies not installed: please google the step to install the indepnecies, and install pyaudio again.
+1. Pyaudio independencies not installed: please google the steps to install the independencies, and install pyaudio again.
 (It's super easy, I promise u)
-2. Ethernet IP error: Our Ethernet IPs at EPFL LAN are not fixed, so everytime you wanna run the code, please run ifconfig to checck the IPs first.
+2. Ethernet IP error: Our Ethernet IPs at EPFL are not fixed, so everytime you wanna run the code, please run _ifconfig_ to check the IPs first.

 Here is where I am gonna leave you.